wesley-trust/wesleytrust-com/_posts/2021-04-01-graph-api-groups-relationship.md

 ## New-WTAzureADGroupRelationship
 The next function is [New-WTAzureADGroupRelationship][function-new], which you can access from my GitHub.

-This creates new Azure AD group relationships, which can be either owners, memberOf or members, this is used within the pipeline to add members to the Conditional Access inclusion/exclusion groups created in the pipeline.
+This creates new Azure AD group relationships, which can be either owners or members, this is used within the pipeline to add members to the Conditional Access inclusion/exclusion groups created in the pipeline.

 Examples below: